cyberhck/presentor/README.md

 Just execute the following commands:

-Assuming you have installed git and node.js already.
+Assuming you have installed git and node.js already. (and node.js version >=0.8)

 Cloning this repository:
 ```